Employee Privacy: Maine

 Author: Kai McGintee, Bernstein Shur Sawyer & Nelson

 - Maine law recognizes the tort of invasion of privacy.
 See Invasion of Privacy.

 - Drug and alcohol testing of employees or job applicants is strictly regulated by Maine law.
-See Drug and Alcohol Testing.
+See Substance Abuse Testing.

 - Maine law strictly prohibits employers from requesting or requiring employees to undergo lie detector tests.
 See Lie Detector Tests.

 - Maine law imposes restrictions on conducting background checks and medical screens of employees and job applicants.
 See Genetic Testing and Preemployment Screening and Examinations.

 - Maine is a one-party consent state and therefore only requires one party to the conversation to have knowledge of and consent to the recording to be lawful.
 See Surveillance and Monitoring.